johnnovak/gridmonger-site/README.md

 This repo contains both the documentation sources and the GitHub Pages site for the [Gridmonger](https://github.com/johnnovak/gridmonger) project.

-The GitHub Pages site is being built from the `/docs` folder in the `master` branch.
+The GitHub Pages site is built from the `/docs` folder in the `master` branch.

 The generated site can be viewed at https://gridmonger.johnnovak.net/, and the